-Trump Tweeted About LaVar Ball Again So, No, This Thing Won't End
+Donald Trump Called LaVar Ball An “Ungrateful Fool” So, No, This Thing Won’t End

 On Monday night, Nov.
 20, a LaVar Ball interview on CNN gave the famous basketball dad the last word on President Donald Trump's public demands for gratitude.
 And then, all of the sudden, the interview wasn't the last word.
 On Wednesday morning Trump tweeted about LaVar Ball again, with the 71-year-old president calling the 49-year-old dad an "ungrateful fool."